-University of Miami is a private not-for-profit institution located in Coral Gables, Florida.
+Located in Coral Gables, Florida, University of Miami is a private not-for-profit institution.
 The location of the school is great for students who enjoy the amenities of city life.

 What Is University of Miami Known For?

-- The 2% student loan default rate at U Miami is better than the national rate of 10.1%.
-That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.
+- The student loan default rate at U Miami is 2%, which is significantly lower than the national rate of 10.1%.
+That's great news for students who are worrying about paying off their student loans.

 University of Miami Rankings